louiss0/forastro/packages/templates/astro-vue-template/ReadME.md

 Tailwind css is the CSS tool that I use for styling.
 Vue is the Component Renderer that I use for interactivity.

-I use primevue as my UI framework that works with vue.
-The configuration for each vue instance is found in the bootstrap folder.
 When it comes to components I just put them in the components folder.
 This template also uses `postcss-nesting` as it's nesting library for CSS.
 There are two packages that come with this template that will help `astro-gap` and `astro-template-outlet`.
 Astro Gap is good for creating spaces between elements.
 Astro Template Outlet is good for rendering template content.

 This template also comes with `astro-icon` a library that is used for rendering icons. go to [icones](https://icones.js.org/) to find names for astro icon.